faceterteam/FaceterFOGClient/FogRecognitionAPI.md

 ## How to connect to CallbackAPI

-First, you should set an URLs of your backend where callbacks request will be sent.
-This action is available on Sources section, you should choise your video source then setup two URL:
+First, you need to set an URLs of your backend where callbacks request will be sent.
+This action is available in the Sources section, you need to choose your video source then set up two URL:
 1. Person meta info callback URL
 2. Person visit callback URL